Home Loan Offset Calculator

 A redraw facility will allow you access to these extra repayments, enabling you to withdraw the extra cash.
 Although, lenders may impose maximum amounts that can be withdrawn over a specific time period.
 In addition, you could be charged fees for using a redraw facility.

 In contrast, an offset account is much more convenient and you have full access to the money in your offset balance.
 You can withdraw cash from an ATM or pay a bill as and when you need to!

 Odin Mortgage are expert brokers, specialising in Aussie mortgages for Australian Expats and foreign nationals overseas.

 We can help you secure a new home loan or acquire a refinance package suited to your financial situation.
 We will explain loan amounts and lending criteria, arming you with the tools you need!

-Odin Mortgage are Australian Credit Licence brokers so you know you can trust us!
+Odin Mortgage is an Australian Credit Licence holding brokerage, so you know you can trust us!
 Find out more about how Odin Mortgage can help you and the questions you need to ask a mortgage broker today!
 You will find a vast array of knowledgeable home loan articles on our website for you to digest at your leisure.

 Frequently Asked Questions

 With a home loan linked to an offset account, less interest is paid each month.
 How much you could save depends on the offset balance and the loan interest, in addition to specific fees and charges.

 Although in most cases, it’s a beneficial financial product to be added to home loan products.
 Interest paid is reduced because of the offset balance against home loan interest.